george-hawkins/mini-quad-2023/purchases.md

 Shipping was $0.90.

+Shipping took from June 24th until July 5th - came in padded envelope with additional padding (unfortunately, despite this the platic case for the unit was a little cracked).

 ---

 US$28 - 2 x VIFLY StoreSafe - LiPo Battery Discharger (2 packs each containing 2 dischargers, i.e. 4 in total)